 Subscription List Alerting Enhancements

-The National Provider Identifier (NPI) can now be submitted on the patient subscription list for the provider to receive alerts, without patient consent.
+The National Provider Identifier (NPI) can now be submitted on the patient subscription list for the provider to receive alerts, without a patient’s affirmative consent if they have not consented “No”.
 This is allowable since there is an already established relationship between the patient and the provider.

 HealtheConnections is pleased to announce its new office in historic Franklin Square.
 As an anchor tenant in Franklin Center, the firm occupies a beautifully renovated factory that was originally built in 1903 for the Clinton Knitting Company on lands referred to as the “old Salt Flats” in Syracuse.
 Formerly located in the State Tower Building on Warren Street in Syracuse, the regional health information technology and population health improvement firm relocated to allow more space to grow, a move that President and CEO Rob Hack sees as beneficial for the company and the community it serves.
 “It was important to stay a part of the vibrant resurgence in Syracuse,” Hack said, “and to be anchored in the middle of the Central New York region we serve.
 We wanted an employee-centric, interactive, and collaborative space that will support our continued growth and community partnerships.”